-As President and Chief Executive Officer of ACCESS, Hassan Jaber has helped grow the organization from a small group of volunteers, to one with over 100 programs at 11 locations today, which includes three national institutions, all serving communities of all backgrounds.
+As President & Chief Executive Officer of ACCESS, Hassan Jaber has helped grow the organization from a small group of volunteers, to one with over 120 programs at 10 locations today, which includes three national institutions, serving communities of all backgrounds.
 Hassan has given 41 years of service to ACCESS, including 14 years as President and CEO.

 ACCESS is one of the nation’s most impactful and prolific Arab American community nonprofit organization.
-It has strengthened communities and established institutions with a focus on community empowerment, at both local and national levels.
-Based in the Detroit area, ACCESS transitions people from being service recipients to fully engaged citizens able to advance justice and equity.
+It has strengthened communities of all backgrounds and established institutions with a focus on community empowerment, at both local and national levels.
 The approximately 120 human services programs serve thousands of vulnerable individuals and families every day through health, education, employment and social services.
 However, ACCESS’ impact also extends far beyond a regional presence in southeast Michigan.
 Through its national institutions - Arab American National Museum, Center for Arab American Philanthropy and National Network for Arab American Communities - ACCESS leverages the power of Arab Americans in the arts, philanthropy and advocacy to advance social change on a national level.